mixpanel/docs/pages/docs/tracking-best-practices/distinct-id-limits.md

 Since we distribute events across shards, this imbalance is called a **hot shard**.

 Group analytics has a different storage sharding of events separate from the user analytics.
-A hot shard that appears in an analytics may not appear in user analytics.
+A hot shard that appears in an analytic group may or may not not appear in user analytics.

 ## What happens when we detect a hot shard?
 Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and calendar day) will have the following transformations applied to them: